crajcan/the_rust_programming_language/notes.md

 }
 ```

-We can also pass a closure in pace of a `fn`:
+We can also pass a closure in place of a `fn`:

 ```
 let next_answer = do_twice(|x| x + 2, 5);